jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/to-do-list.md

 ## To-Do List table

-The To-do list table shows
+The To-Do List table shows
 us what vulnerabilities
 are assigned to me,
 and I am responsible